CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/return.md

 # Return

+The Return functionality in SAP Business One provides a streamlined process for managing return transactions, allowing businesses to handle returns more efficiently.
+This section covers various options and settings related to return documents, helping you configure the system according to your specific workflow requirements.

+---

 ![Return](./media/return/return.png)

-**After picking an Item, auto return to** – defines to which form the application leads after confirming picking quantity for a document line; current Item details form and current document details from option are available.
+**After picking an Item, auto return to** – Specifies the form the application will navigate to after confirming the picking quantity for a document line.
+The available options are the current Item details form and the current document details form.
     <details>
     <summary>Click here to expand</summary>
     <div>